ayushnangia/Hitchcock/README.md

 # Hitchcock - AI-Powered Movie Production Pipeline

 Hitchcock is an innovative multi-agent system that automates the movie production pipeline from script to screen.
-Built with modern AI technologies, it orchestrates specialized agents to handle different aspects of movie production, from scriptwriting to visual implementation.
+Built with modern AI technologies, it orchestrates specialized agents to handle different aspects of movie production, from scriptwriting to audio synthesis.

 ## 🎯 Key Features

 - **Automated Script Generation**: AI-powered script creation with deep research capabilities
 - **Intelligent Story Boarding**: Automated scene breakdown and shot planning
 - **Visual Element Planning**: Comprehensive planning of lighting, props, and atmosphere
+- **Audio Synthesis**: Voice generation and audio management
 - **Multi-Agent Architecture**: Specialized agents working together in a coordinated pipeline
 - **Modern Tech Stack**: Built with Python 3.8+, using cutting-edge AI and media processing libraries